 Gir National Park - A Complete Travel Guide

 Gir National Park & Wildlife Sanctuary, one of India’s oldest and most visited wildlife sanctuaries, is the last remaining abode of Asiatic lions.
 The national park, also known as Sasan Gir, is about 37 miles southeast of Junagadh, a district in Gujarat.
 The Sasan Gir village serves as the official entrance to the sprawling Gir forest.
-The park has a total area of 1412 square kilometers, of which 258 square kilometers are the core of the national park and the remaining 1153 square kilometers are the wildlife sanctuary.
+The National Park covers a total area of 1412 square kilometers, of which 258 square kilometers are the core area and the remaining 1153 square kilometers are the wildlife sanctuary.

-Indiscriminate hunting expeditions by Indian rulers and British colonists resulted in a drastic decrease in the population of Asiatic lions in the nineteenth century.
+Indiscriminate hunting by Indian rulers and British colonists led to a sharp decline in Asiatic lion populations in the nineteenth century.
 At the start of the 20th century, only a dozen lions were left in the Gir forest.
-Junagadh’s rulers, aided by Britishers, then took the initiative to protect the endangered species.
+Junagadh’s rulers, aided by the Britishers, then took the initiative to protect the endangered species.
 In 1969, the Indian government came forward to safeguard the endangered species and declared the area a sanctuary.
-Subsequently, in 1980, it was recognized as a national park.
+In 1980, it was designated a national park.

-In 2005, the Gir forest’s Asiatic lion population was 359.
-Hunting and poaching were prohibited in the area by the government.
+In 2005, the Asiatic lion population in the Gir Forest was 359.
+The government prohibited hunting and poaching in the area.
 Conservation efforts paid off, and the number of lions increased significantly.
 In 2015, there were 523 lions in the Gir forest.
-The National Park had 674 lions in 2020, according to figures released by Gujarat state.
-The Gir National Park is now known as the world’s only protected area where Asiatic lions can be found.
+The National Park had 674 lions in 2020, according to figures released by the Gujarat state government.
+The Gir National Park is now the world’s only protected area where Asiatic lions are found.

 How to reach Gir National Park?